All the investigations Trump still faces following his second arrest

 Classified documents inquiry

-Mr Trump has been charged with a 37-count indictment stemming from an investigation by the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents.
+In June, Mr Trump was charged with a 37-count indictment stemming from an investigation by the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents.

+A month later, officials added further charges, alleging Mr Trump conspired with an employee at his Mar-a-Lago club to delete surveillance footage once the former president was served with a subpoena.

 In August, officials from the Federal Bureau of Investigation (FBI) seized 33 boxes of documents from Mr Trump’s Florida home, of which approximately 100 contained classification markings including top secret and secret.

-Note: This article was amended on 1 April, 2023 to clarify that the Legal Defense Fund and the NAACP are separate entities, both with suits against Donald Trump.
-It was last updated on 28 July following Mr Trump’s latest charges.